TuringLang/Bijectors.jl/docs/src/index.md

 ## Implementing a transformation

-Any callable can be made into a bijector by providing an implementation of `with_logabsdet_jacobian(b, x)`.
+Any callable can be made into a bijector by providing an implementation of `ChangeOfVariables.with_logabsdet_jacobian(b, x)`.

 You can also optionally implement [`transform`](@ref) and [`logabsdetjac`](@ref) to avoid redundant computations.
 This is usually only worth it if you expect `transform` or `logabsdetjac` to be used heavily without the other.